-BR39.
+BC41.
 Financial statement disclosures must contain a sufficient level of baseline information to be relevant to investing or credit-making decisions.
 Users of private company financial statements typically interact with management at regular intervals throughout the year and receive monthly or quarterly financial information.
 As a result, many users stated that they are rarely surprised by the content of annual financial statements and notes and that they view annual financial statements as third-party confirmation of their prior observations of the company's performance over the year.
 Users of private company financial statements generally place minimal value on disclosures about most noncash transactions, particularly those of a nonoperating nature.
 Many users said that they prefer notes that are relevant to their needs and less complex because those notes improve the transparency and usefulness of financial statements.
 Some users of private company financial statements observed that the notes about commitments, risks, and contingencies would be more valuable and less lengthy if they focused more on the facts about the matter rather than management's views and estimates because some users prefer to further discuss the matters with management and arrive at their own conclusions.

-BR40.
-Generally, private companies should be provided exceptions from or modifications to providing tabular reconciliations of beginning and ending balance sheet accounts because many users have said that they do not need this detailed information, users that may want this information often can obtain it directly from the preparer, and the cost of preparing and auditing or reviewing information at that implied level of precision could be significant.
-Generally, private companies should be provided exceptions or modifications to disclosing tabular account reconciliations unless the reconciliation is required by industry-specific accounting guidance that relates to a significant business of the preparer.
+BC42.
+Generally, the Board and the PCC should consider not requiring the disclosure by private companies of tabular reconciliations of beginning and ending balance sheet accounts because many private company users have said that they do not need this detailed information, private company users that may want this information often can obtain it directly from the preparer, and the cost of preparing and auditing or reviewing information at that implied level of precision could be significant.
+However, the Board and the PCC should determine whether an alternative for private companies within U.S. GAAP for a particular industryspecific disclosure is relevant to both public and private companies.
 Examples include a reconciliation of an investment company's net assets attributable to shareholders and a financial institution's allowance for credit allowances.
-If users indicate a need to understand why the amounts of particular types of assets and liabilities changed during a reporting period, the Board and the PCC should consider whether a modification requiring private companies to provide a nontabular description or, in other words, a narrative of the significant changes would address users' needs in a more cost-effective manner than requiring tabular account reconciliations.
+If users indicate a need to understand why the amounts of particular types of assets and liabilities changed during a reporting period, the Board and the PCC should consider whether an alternative requiring private companies to provide a nontabular description or, in other words, a narrative of the significant changes would address users' needs in a more cost-effective manner than requiring tabular account reconciliations.
 That explanation might include both qualitative and quantitative information about the reasons for significant changes in those accounts.
 However, when evaluating the potential cost savings and benefits of providing a narrative, the Board and the PCC should consider that some users may find a tabular reconciliation presentation easier to locate and understand.